Markelle Fultz

+Unable to translate the offensive skill he briefly exhibited in college to the NBA due to thoracic outlet syndrome (TOS), Fultz is considered by many to be a draft bust.

 Early life

-Fultz was born on May 29, 1998 in Upper Marlboro, Maryland, the younger of two children.
+Fultz was born on May 29, 1998, in Upper Marlboro, Maryland, the younger of two children.
 His father abandoned the family, so he relied heavily on his mother, Ebony.
-Impassioned by basketball, Fultz was mentored in his early years by a local instructor named Keith Williams.
-In 2012, he began attending DeMatha Catholic High, an all-boys prep school as well as basketball powerhouse.
+Passionate about basketball, Fultz was mentored in his early years by a local instructor named Keith Williams.
+In 2012, he began attending DeMatha Catholic High, an all-boys prep school and basketball powerhouse.
 He had shown promise on the DeMatha Stags' freshman team; but as a sophomore, the 5 ft 9 in guard was cut from the varsity roster.
 He was overlooked due to his awkward gait, having the appearance of "Bambi"; as assistant coach Cory McCrae explained, "He was long and lanky, and he’d walk and his knees would be hurting".
 However, Fultz outplayed the competition at the junior varsity level, making it apparent that he did not belong there.

 Assistant coach Raphael Chillious of the Washington Huskies was the first to notice Fultz's potential, describing him as an athlete with the makings of an NBA All-Star-caliber player if he continued to grow.
 At the start of his junior season, Fultz stood 6 ft 3 in.
 As a starter for DeMatha's varsity team, he averaged 16.8 points, 7.9 rebounds, and 4.3 assists per game and was named the Player of the Year in the highly-competitive Washington Catholic Athletic Conference.
 Among the highlights of his junior campaign were the game-winning foul shots he made in a 16-point performance while being guarded by Jayson Tatum of Chaminade and the triple-double he posted in a matchup against Roselle Catholic at the Hoophall Classic.
 His recruiting stature abruptly soared during this season, with Rivals.com ranking him number 24 in the Class of 2016 and over 20 college programs offering him scholarships.